pfatemi7/LoRa-RxTx/README.md

 ---

 **Note**: Ensure all nodes use the same LoRa parameters (frequency, bandwidth, spreading factor, etc.) for proper communication.
 The frequency must be legal for use in your region.
+Node ID 1 is the default master; other nodes will automatically promote if the master fails.